-Sit in awe as the Kawasaki Ninja H2R rides into the record books, producing a top speed of 391 km/h – that’s 243 mph in real money!
+Sit in awe as the Kawasaki Ninja H2R surpasses expectations, producing a top speed of 391 km/h – that’s 243 mph in real money!
 391 km/h might just seem like another number, but when you compare it to the insane top speeds achieved by the MotoGP prototype racing bikes, it’s insane.
 Naturally, it’s difficult to compare the two properly – the H2R is supercharged, where the MotoGP bikes aren’t, but even so, none of us expected this.
 We always knew that the Kawasaki H2R top speed would be something special, but this really takes it to a new level.

 The Kawasaki H2R Top Speed Run On Film!